crandylb/small/README.txt

 two-dimensional array.
 Since Small only supports one-dimensional arrays the 2D array is represented by concatenated 1D arrays.
-Each call to LEX returns a KIND code, 1 for a name (identifier), 2 for an integer, 3 for a quoted string of characters, and 5 for any other individual special character.
+Each call to LEX returns a KIND code, 1 for a name (identifier), 2 for an integer, 3 for a quoted string of characters, and 4 for any other individual special character.

 testcase
 This directory tests the CASE statement.
 The case label list is zero indexed by the value of the case expression.
 Each case skips to the end of the case statement on completion.

+scan
+This directory tests a form of scan that skips commentc and process all other input through lex, the lexical scanner (see testlex).
+The output file scan.out shows the result of processing the scan.s1 source file.
+See the makefile for an example of using the libs1.a library.

 lib
 This directory contains libs1.a, a library for Small programs.
 The library